lcpsgames/games/README.md

 Note: USE THESE SELECTION OF GAMES AT APPROPRIATE TIMES.
+YOU ARE RESPONSIBLE FOR WHAT YOU DO ON THIS SITE.
 WEBSITE FREE FOR ANYONE TO USE. not affiliated with Loudon County Public Schools
 Contact: `imnotha2king@gmail.com`
 [![Hits](https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Flcpsgames.github.io%2Fgames%2F&count_bg=%2379C83D&title_bg=%23555555&icon=&icon_color=%23E7E7E7&title=hits&edge_flat=false)](https://hits.seeyoufarm.com)